Knight and Day: Box office

 Knight and Day grossed $76.4 million in the United States and Canada and $185.5 million in other territories for a worldwide total of $261.9 million.
-It performed poorly at the box office in its debut, with a take of US$3.8 million the day after its initial June 23, 2010, release, from ticket sales in the United States and Canada.
+It underperformed at the box office in its debut, with a take of US$3.8 million the day after its initial June 23, 2010, release, from ticket sales in the United States and Canada.
 This was much less than the film Toy Story 3, which earned $13 million at the box office on the same day.
 Knight and Day did not place within the top 50 all-time Wednesday film openings.
 An analysis of the opening day results by Box Office Mojo noted it was the worst attended action film debut for Tom Cruise since his appearance in the 1986 Legend.
 It was the lowest-grossing opening day for Cruise in a leading role since his performance in the 1992 film Far and Away.
 Cruise's last starring role before Knight and Day, in the 2008 film Valkyrie, generated $8.5 million on its opening day.
 The previous film with Cameron Diaz and Cruise as the lead roles, Vanilla Sky, garnered $8.9 million on its opening day.

 Moira Macdonald of The Seattle Times characterized the film's initial revenue results as "a box-office disappointment"; Roger Friedman noted for Hollywood News, "Bad reviews didn't help.
 'K&D' has registered only 52% on Rotten Tomatoes.
 Even those reviews counted as positive weren't so good.
 They were stretching."; Nicole Sperling of Entertainment Weekly noted, "audiences just aren't showing up the way Fox might have hoped"; and Ben Fritz of Los Angeles Times called the film's debut a "soft" opening, and commented, "It wasn't a good first day or night at the box office for 'Knight and Day.'"

 The film's revenues dropped nine percent on its second day of release, earning $3.5 million in ticket sales.
 During the same period that revenues dropped for Knight and Day, ticket sales for Toy Story only fell by three percent, The Karate Kid dropped by six percent; while other films increased revenues at the same time, including, Shrek Forever After, Sex and the City 2, Get Him to the Greek, Killers, and Robin Hood.
 In its first weekend, Knight and Day was paired up against Grown Ups, a comedy film starring Adam Sandler, Kevin James, Chris Rock, David Spade and Rob Schneider.
 The Friday of its first weekend after release, Knight and Day took third place at the box office, behind both Grown Ups and Toy Story 3.
 The film brought in a total of $6.4 million on its third day of release.